 In 2018, we purchased three additional building units ( 3 x 10,000 sqft.) in Peterborough allowing the introduction of storage and logistic services to our portfolio.

 In early 2020 a new small pack facility was built in unit 40 Stapledon Road, specifically designed to comply with GMP requirements.
-This new facility has enabled the packing of liquids into containers as small as 5ml.
+This new facility has enabled the manufacturing and packing of tablets and liquids into containers as small as 5ml.

 The business continues to evolve to meet the changes in market needs.